Alvarios/gcfs/README.md

 `general.modification_time`.
 Both are automatically set to current date.

 For more detail about metadata, please refer to [this section](#metadata).

+##### Strict

+Strict mode only enables required metadata for insertion and update of a document.
+It will reject any attempt to add unauthorized metadata.

 #### Server